Financial-Times/n-health/README.md

 Calls a url, gets some json and runs a callback to check it's form

 * url: url to call and get the json
+* fetchOptions: Object to pass to fetch, see https://www.npmjs.com/package/node-fetch#options for more information.
 * callback: A function to run on the response.
 Accepts the parsed json as an argument and should return true or false

 ### aggregate